leolost2605/SBAid/README.md

 variable.

 ---
-If SBAid sometimes crashes and in the msys terminal a warning gets printed along the lines of
+If SBAid crashes sometimes and, in the msys terminal, a warning gets printed along the lines of
 > failed to get console output format, falling back to utf8